-▶ Standard~Extreme Selects Standard, Low, Medium, High, Turbo, or Extreme which represents
+Standard~Extreme Selects Standard, Low, Medium, High, Turbo, or Extreme which represents different level of over-current protection for the memory voltage.

-○ CPU Vcore PWM Switch Rate
+CPU Vcore PWM Switch Rate

 Allows you to set the PWM frequency for the CPU Vcore voltage.
 The adjustable range is from 300.0KHz to 500.0KHz.
 (Default: Auto)